Persian musical instruments: Wind instruments

 19th century C.E.
 Qajar Iran scene with women playing ney (flute), tar (lute) and dancing.

 Percussion instruments

 While Arabic and Persian are separate languages, to a great extent the cultures intermixed during and after the Muslim conquest of Persia.
-Arabic became the lingua franca from the Middle East to the edge of China and into India, much as Latin was in Europe.
-As a result, the list below may contain Arab words that don't belong, but may also include words shared by both languages.
+Arabic became the lingua franca from North Africa to Central and South Asia, much as Latin was in Europe.
+As a result, the list below may contain Arabic words that don't belong, but may also include words shared by both languages.
 An example is daf (دف), for which the Arab word is also daf or duff (plural dofuf).
 Similarly, conquests and cultural intermixing have made Turkish words available, such as kudum.